kuldeepsinghsadioura/ALPR-Database/README.md

 **Set your API key with the x-api-key header as seen below.**
 ![enter image description here](https://raw.githubusercontent.com/algertc/ALPR-Database/refs/heads/main/Images/alert.JPG)

-Note: The &PLATE macro will only send one plate number per alert.
-If you need to detect multiple plates in a single alert/image, you can optionally use the memo instead of the plate number.
-Your payload should look like this:

-    { "memo":"&MEMO", "Image":"&ALERT_JPEG", "camera":"&CAM", "timestamp":"&ALERT_TIME" }

 #### Thats it!
 You're now collecting and storing your ALPR data.